palaeoware/revosim/revosim/docs_build/_sources/commandline.rst.txt

 Note in particular the --auto command, which automatically starts a simulation, and exits the program at its end.
 This will be required in most batch scenarios, as will the -k switch to turn on one or both types of logging.

-e.g. a command line to run a similation on the environment files in "c:\\revosim\\data\\env1" for 50000 iterations, using normal (running) logs, and with settings at defaults except for 'toroidal' (on):
+e.g. a command line to run a simulation on the environment files in "c:\\revosim\\data\\env1" for 50000 iterations, using normal (running) logs, and with settings at defaults except for 'toroidal' (on):

 .. code-block:: console